Plasma Radiation

 The effective collisional–radiative coefficients necessary to determine the ionization state and radiative losses of each ionic species,

-assuming equilibrium ionization balance in an optically thin plasma, were sourced from ADF11
+assuming equilibrium ionization balance in an optically thin plasma, were sourced from ADF11-derived data files 2.

 The computed loss functions exhibit a weak dependence on density but are evaluated at a fixed electron density of 10^{19} \text{m}^{-3}.
 This differs from strict coronal equilibrium, which assumes density independence.
 In practice, non-local effects arising from density and temperature gradients are significant but are not considered here.
 The loss functions account for Bremsstrahlung, line radiation, and recombination radiation, represented by: